ibekiaris/load-balancing/doc/examples.md

 ## Forward equally traffic to several message brokers

 Let's say that you have a daemon application that uses one instance of a message broker.
-There is a need to add an extra instance and you would like to equally forward traffic to both of them.
-Each connection can be considered as a `ComputingResource`.
+There is a need to add an extra instance and you would like to equally forward traffic to both of those connection.

-So, we have two `ComputingResources`:
+Each connection can be considered to be a `ComputingResource`.

 ```php
 <?php